-Home > Recipes > Staples > Soft Whole Wheat Whey Bread (No-Knead)
+Home > Recipes > Staples > Soft Whey Bread (No-Knead)

-This quick and easy whole wheat whey bread recipe uses leftover liquid whey instead of warm water.
-The protein-packed, soft sandwich loaf requires no kneading and is ready in 2 1/2 hours.
+This quick and easy whole wheat whey bread recipe uses leftover liquid whey from yogurt making to create a soft, pillowy texture and fine crumb.
+The protein-packed sandwich loaf requires no kneading and is ready in 2 1/2 hours.
 Bread maker instructions included.

 A loaf and slice of soft whey bread on a black cooling rack.
 Dark background.